25 for 2025: Hydration And Electrolyte Packet Scorecard

 • Sugar & Fueling Profile (20/20): <1 g carbs, 0 g sugar.
 Tablet convenience, zero sugar.

-• Clean Ingredients & Quality (11/20): Functional sweeteners/colors; not “clean-label.”
+• Clean Ingredients & Quality (11/20): Functional sweeteners/colors; not clean-label.

 • Taste & Mixability (10/15): Fully dissolving tablets; lightly artificial flavor.

 • Price & Value (10/15): $24.80 for 20 (~$1.24).
-Pricey for strength offered.
+Pricey for the strength offered.

 Fit Scores